 Now, sir, you just hush!
 I have bought you a brush,

-and some spray for your hairdo’s retention.”
+And some spray for your hairdo’s retention.”

 Do you think that such mild conversation

-will effect any quick transformation?
+Will effect any quick transformation?

 Not until he observes what is fraying our nerves:

-his nightmare-hair irritation.
+His nightmare-hair irritation.

-or a prideful, and self-proclaimed teacher,
+Or a prideful, and self-proclaimed teacher

-but never sees what kind of creature
+But never see what kind of creature

-the mirror to them has reflected.
+The mirror for them has reflected.

 They must face what they never expected:

-if the glass is looked through, then so clear is the view,
+If the glass is looked through, then so clear is the view

-that the critics themselves are inspected.
+That the critics themselves are inspected.